coder/anyclaude/README.md

 anyclaude --model openai/gpt-5-mini -e high
 ```

-Note this flag will be extended to other providers in the future.
+Note these flags may be extended to other providers in the future.

 ## FAQ